Memitaru/twilio-autopilot-sample-setup/README.md

 * You should be good to go.
 Notice the green tick next to the function name which means the changes have been applied
 * Finally, copy somewhere the URL of the Function (`Copy URL` option) as it will be used later

-### Create the TwiML Bin
+### Create the TwiML Bin (For Voice calls handoff)
 In this sample project we use a simple TwiML Bin to simulate the handoff-to-agent functionality.
+Notice that this functionality is for Voice calls, not messaging.

 * Go to https://www.twilio.com/console/twiml-bins and create a new TwiML Bin
 * Paste the following code in, replacing the values in the placeholders.
 In this case we set our personal number as the "agent" that the call will be sent to, just to prove the handoff flow